back | home

 Q: do you do much research for these?

-A: not especially -- i'm going into these to test my knowledge & also verbalize how a game made me feel. i'm of the opinion that a work should stand on its own & express its ideas sufficiently as it is, but i'd also be crazy to say i don't think a greater context & understanding of a game's development doesn't change how i feel about it; i do strongly believe in art & artist being inseperable to an extent, after all. so if something really piques my interest, i might dig deeper, but at the end of the day these entries are supposed to be more casual than academic, and i don't want to turn this project into homework.
+A: not especially -- i'm going into these to test my knowledge & also verbalize how a game made me feel. i'm of the opinion that a work should stand on its own & express its ideas sufficiently as it is, but i'd also be crazy to say i don't think a greater context & understanding of a game's development doesn't change how i feel about it; i do strongly believe in art & artist being inseperable to an extent, so if something really piques my interest, i might dig deeper ... but at the end of the day these entries are supposed to be more casual than academic, and i don't want to turn this project into homework.

 Q: can i suggest a game to you?